dmacthedestroyer/codingame-2022-spring/README.md

 - `npm run build`: build your code once, with tree-shaking and minification
 - `npm run test`: run unit tests once
 - `npm run test:watch`: run unit tests in watch mode
-- `npm run prettify`: reformat all your code automatically

-### VSCode integrations

-All NPM scripts are mapped to VSCode tasks, and the build shortcut is mapped to the `npm run build` command.

-A launch configuration is also ready-to-use to debug your tests with breakpoints support within VSCode.